-The External Examiners for your programmes are:
+The External Examiner for your programme is:

+MSC Applied Economics

-MSc Applied Economics and MSc Applied Economics with Banking and Financial Markets Professor Serafeim Tsoukas Professor in Corporate Finance and Banking, Adam Smith Business School, University of Glasgow
+Professor Serafeim Tsoukas

+Professor in Corporate Finance and Banking,

+Adam Smith Business School, University of Glasgow

 It is not appropriate for students to make direct contact with External Examiners.
 If you are dissatisfied with the process or outcome of an assessment, and are considering whether to raise this either informally or formally, the sections of this Handbook on Academic Appeals and Dissatisfaction with a University Service or Facility (Complaints) give some more information about the University's procedures for student complaints and academic appeals.
 The University's mechanisms for student representation are designed to enable students to engage with the quality management process through which the University considers and responds to External Examiners' comments and suggestions.